School report – could do better.

 And the irony for my old school chum is that the university that I work for takes media and communications very seriously.
 The excellent public affairs department pushes out the good news with efficient regularity and just as important, defends its reputation with prompt and appropriate rebuttal and fire-fighting.
 It might not teach media studies but it knows when to practice the arts.

-One Response to “School report – could do better.”
+One response to “School report – could do better.”

-1. sansun Says:
+1. sansun Avatar

 As ever Jenny is absolutely right about the need for any public institution – or private company – to react clearly and rapidly to any bad publicity.
 The Perrier contamination story is an excellent example of good media practice, and the BP Deepwater Horizon story is an equally good example of how not to manage public relations.